{'facebook

 Seven sister falls is located about 1.5 km from Mawsmai Cave and 60 km from Shillong, and is situated close to Mawsmai village in Cherrapunji, Meghalaya.
 Here's how to get there:

-1. By Airways: Shillong Airport, which is roughly 82 kilometres distant, is the closest airport to Seven Sisters Falls.
+• By Air: Shillong Airport, which is roughly 82 kilometres distant, is the closest airport to Seven Sisters Falls.
 However, it has a restricted number of flights.
 Lokpriya Gopinath Bordoloi International Airport in Guwahati, which is 170 kilometres away, is a better choice.
 From Guwahati, you can take a taxi or a bus to Shillong, then to Cherrapunji.

-2. By Railways: There is no railway station in Meghalaya.
+• By Rail: There is no railway station in Meghalaya.
 Guwahati Railway Station, which is 150 kilometers distant, is the closest.
 From there, you can travel to Shillong by bus or cab, and from there, you can continue on to Cherrapunji.

-3. By Roadways: Cherrapunji has excellent road connectivity.
+• By Road: Cherrapunji has excellent road connectivity.
 From Shillong, you can take a 60-kilometre drive, which will take 2.5 hours.
 From Cherrapunji town, local taxis can take you to the waterfall.

 Suggested Read: Places to stay in Meghalaya